neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/2026/large-data.md

 ## Course overview

-### Core workshop (Monday - Wednesday)
+### Core workshop schedule and contents (Monday - Wednesday)

-We will cover the following topics during the first three days:
+__Monday morning (Introduction and key libraries):__

-* **Motivation:** we will show examples of large array datasets from neuroscience and imaging, discuss what research they enable, in what situations you should acquire them, and the computational challenges they pose.
+In an introductory lecture, we will define relevant concepts for the course.
+We will look at some examples of large array data, discuss what research they might enable, and what computational challenges they pose.
-* **Introduction to the [Zarr](https://zarr.dev/) and [Dask](https://www.dask.org/) libraries:** a short introduction to Python libraries that enable you to read, process, and write large array datasets.
+This will be followed by an introduction to the [`zarr`](https://zarr.dev/) and [`dask`](https://www.dask.org/) libraries, which are designed to read, process and analyse large array datasets.

+__Monday afternoon:__
+Participants will get a chance to present their work, and network with other participants, as part of the symposium.

+__Tuesday morning (Large image data with OME):__
-* **Chunked, multi-scale file formats for large images:** a short introduction to the [OME-Zarr](https://ome-zarr-book.readthedocs.io/) format for large images and a practical tutorial to convert, process and visualise your large image data to OME-Zarr.
+We will introduce the [OME-Zarr specification](https://ngff.openmicroscopy.org/) for large image data (following the [OME-Zarr textbook](https://ome-zarr-book.readthedocs.io/)) and work through a hands-on tutorial to convert, process and write large imaging datasets.

-* **Parallel processing of large image data with `dask`:** a hands-on tutorial covering `dask`'s parallelisation functionality.
+__Tuesday afternoon (Parallel processing):__
+Tuesday afternoon will involve having a deeper look at `dask` and its parallelisation functionality in practice.

+__Wednesday morning (Compression):__
-* **Compression of large array data:** an introduction to compression algorithms, how they are used in neuroscience, and what trade-offs you should be aware of when using them.
+This session will involve an introduction to compression algorithms, how they are used in neuroscience, and what trade-offs one should be aware of when using them.

+__Wednesday afternoon (Visualisation):__
+A hands-on tutorial in interactive large data visualisation in collaboration with [holoviz](https://holoviz.org/).

 ### Collaboration days (Thursday - Friday)